Table of Contents Show

 The spectacular beach is between the islands of Water Cay and Little Water Cay.
 This is among those pristine beaches supporting casuarina trees, palm trees, and light vegetation!

 So, if you want to experience boat tours on the best boat cruise ships, this is it.
-This bay’s northern part has a stunning beach with turquoise waters.
-On the other side, the southern portion features a shallow lagoon with soft sand.
+The northern part of this bay has a stunning beach with turquoise waters.
+Conversely, the southern portion features a shallow lagoon with soft sand.

 Also, there’s no shortage of wildlife here.
 You’ll find herons, pelicans, and ospreys in abundance to add spark to your camera reel.
-You may also get a glimpse of the unique rock iguanas providing Little water Cay its particular name, Iguana island.
+You may also glimpse the unique rock iguanas providing Little Water Cay its particular name, Iguana Island.

 1.10.Explore the Tiny Island of Turks and Caicos: Salt Cay!

-If you are looking for a simple trip devoid of the luxuries of all-inclusive resorts and spas, this is your paradise!
-This is the smallest island you’ll find in Turks and Caicos that consists of no more than 108 people!
+If you want a simple trip without the luxuries of all-inclusive resorts and spas, this is your paradise!
+This is the smallest island in Turks and Caicos, with no more than 108 people!

 Salt Cay has an out-of-the-box weather-beaten shape.
 Being on the southeast of Turks and Caicos, it gets exposed to the rough trade winds.
-Even though you’ll not find many amenities over here, there are three excellent restaurants serving the best seafood to enhance our taste buds!
+Even though you’ll not find many amenities here, three excellent restaurants serve the best seafood to enhance our taste buds!

 1.11.
 West Harbor Bluff: a Birder’s Arena

 If you are into birdwatching, this place is worth a shot.
-West harbor bluff belongs to Frenchman’s Creek and Pigeon Pond Reserve.
-This natural site entertains a massive variety of wildlife, to thrive.
-Unique birds like Pelicans, Ospreys, White Tailed Tropical Birds, and Green Herons form the central beauty of the place.
+West Harbor Bluff belongs to Frenchman’s Creek and Pigeon Pond Reserve.
+This natural site entertains a massive variety of wildlife, too.
+Unique birds like pelicans, ospreys, white-tailed tropical birds, and green herons form the central beauty of the place.

 1.12.
 Pillory Beach: a Cockburn Town Special

-Looking for a quiet beach with a sheltered coastline?
-Pillory beach’s got you!
-The stunning white sand beaches and clear ocean water says it all.
-This is one of the best beaches after Governor’s beach.
+Are you looking for a quiet beach with a sheltered coastline?
+Pillory Beach’s got you!
+The stunning white sand beaches and clear ocean water say it all.
+This is one of the best beaches after Governor’s Beach.

 What makes this beach unique?
-Pillory beach has got two parts.
+Pillory Beach has two parts.
 One of its sections has a clear sandy bottom, while others are rocky.
-The Pillory beach coastline extends towards north Caicos creek to the Grand Turk lighthouse.
+The Pillory Beach coastline extends towards North Caicos Creek to the Grand Turk lighthouse.